THE EMBODIED BRAIN LABORATORY

 Dedicated to the scientific discovery of the body-brain connection

-The mission of the Embodied Brain Lab (EBL) is to harness the power of the body and mind to improve brain function and physiology in both healthy and clinical populations.
-We utilize a range of mind-body-movement practices including dance, yoga, and meditation to examine ways to improve mood, memory, and social interactions.
+The mission of the Embodied Brain Lab (EBL) is to harness the body–brain connection to improve brain function, physiology, and well-being in both healthy and clinical populations.
+Using mind–body–movement practices such as dance, yoga, and meditation, we translate neuroscience into embodied interventions that support mood, memory, and social interaction.

 Our research has 2 main goals: